 The Charge 2's OLED display (below) shows Time; Steps; Heart Rate; Distance; Calories burned; Floors climbed; Very active minutes; Caller ID; Text Notification; and Alarm.

-The Blaze's colourful touchscreen display is even better for visual display of fitness stats.
+The Versa's colourful touchscreen display is even better for visual display of fitness stats.

 The Ionic's larger display (below) shows even more data to fitness and sports nuts.
-Its display is a touchscreen colour LCD.
+Like the Versa, its display is a touchscreen colour LCD.
 You can choose from 17 different clock faces, and watch (and listen to) guided exercise workout training sessions.

 Which has the best battery life?